Those who live at home or in the community but seek Florida Medicaid Managed Long-Term-Care coverage for Home and Community Based Services (HCBS).

 Applicants are given a priority rank, based on their assigned priority score, which signifies the assessed need for long-term care services and determines placement on the HCBS wait list (maintained by the Department of Elder Affairs).
 The priority score is provided by the Department of Elder Affairs’ screening, which is conducted per FAC Rule: 58A-1.010.
 Priority is determined by Florida Statutes, 409.979, per the priority score calculation methodology by DOEA.

-The higher the score, the more frail the Medicaid applicant is deemed to be, which results in a higher priority placement on the waiting list.
+The higher the score, the more frail the Medicaid applicant is deemed to be, which results in a higher priority placement on the Medicaid Waiver waitlist.

 Medicaid Long-Term Care Waiver Program Priority Score Ranks

 When CARES conducts it assessment, they asks the following questions:

 Is there a primary caregiver?
 If not, who does the applicant live with? (living alone assigns higher priority points).